bhobert/Zernike-Creator-and-Decomposer-Toolbox/README.md

 ## ***quickZern***

 Generates symbolic expressions and wavefronts for closed-form solutions and factorial-free* approximations of real-valued Zernike polynomials.

-The function returns the Zernike decomposition and corresponding wavefronts for a specified radial mode and azimuthal frequency.
+The function returns the Zernike string solution and corresponding wavefronts for a specified radial mode and azimuthal frequency.

 $$
 \Delta Z_n^{|m|}(\rho,\theta)